Mikecruzm/flatiron-frontend-phase-1-project/README.md

 ## known issues

-this project is my first of many, but learning from the mistakes is how we are able to move foward!
+This project is my first of many, but learning from the mistakes is how we are able to move foward!

 ## video